Vamsi-Bath/Proximal-Policy-Optimisation--Surrogate-Objective-Experiments/README.md

 | Space Invaders |    258.6 |            195.0 |       225.1 |       - | 699 ± 266 | 623 ± 202 | 960 ± 425 |
 | Tennis         |    -18.7 |            -23.4 |       -21.3 |   -13.8 |   -24 ± 0 |         - |         - |

-The main takeaway from the Atari results was that PPO Clip achieved the strongest performance among the custom PPO variants on Space Invaders, while PPO KL/Penalty was more stable but slower to improve.
+PPO Clip achieved the strongest performance among the custom PPO variants on Space Invaders, while PPO KL/Penalty was more stable but slower to improve.
 PPO No Clip showed less stable learning behaviour, supporting the motivation for studying whether PPO’s clipped surrogate objective is a key contributor to stable policy improvement.
 PPO with RND improved exploration on the sparse-reward Tennis environment, suggesting that exploration bonuses or reset-based interventions may be useful when reward feedback is limited.

 ## Current setup